Pretrial 101 (2 half-day sessions)

 Toni Shoola (Moderator)

-In her role as a community manager with PJI, Toni Shoola focuses on community engagement and provides technical assistance and training to entities around the country on implementing evidence-based pretrial justice practices.
+In her role as an associate with PJI, Toni Shoola focuses on community engagement and provides technical assistance and training to entities around the country on implementing evidence-based pretrial justice practices.
 Toni began her nonprofit career by providing direct service to low- income individuals in her community.
 Most recently, she assisted hundreds of nonprofit organizations in capacity building, professional development, and program evaluation through technical assistance, workshops and additional resources.

 Cabell Cropper is a state policy consultant to the Pretrial Justice Institute.
 He was executive director of the National Criminal Justice Association from 1996-2016 where he managed all association activities and represented state officials responsible for managing programs and resources for criminal justice.
 Prior to joining NCJA, Mr. Cropper was the Director of Management and Administration at the American Prosecutors Research Institute, the training and technical assistance affiliate of the National District Attorneys Association.
 He started his criminal justice career as a probation officer for Denver District Court; administered state probation programs for the Colorado Judicial Department, and was a probation program consultant for the New York Stated Department of Probation.
 Mr. Cropper is bilingual and lives in Costa Rica where he volunteers with a community-based organization for the purpose of improving the quality of life in Puntarenas, Costa Rica.